Croupier

 end

-If we create a index.txt file with some text in it and run this program, it will print it's running task1 and task2 and produce fileA with that same text in upper case, and fileB with the text in lowercase.
+If we create a input.txt file with some text in it and run this program, it will print task1 running and task2 running and produce fileA with that same text in lowercase, and fileB with the text in uppercase.

 The second time we run it, it will do nothing because all tasks dependencies are unchanged.